Tomb Raider (film): Accolades

-Future
+Franchise

 Canceled sequel

 In 2015, Adrian Askarieh, producer of the Hitman films, stated that he hoped to oversee a shared universe of Square Enix films with Just Cause, Hitman, Tomb Raider, Deus Ex, and Thief, but admitted that he did not have the rights to Tomb Raider.

 Before the release of the first film, Alicia Vikander expressed interest in returning as Lara Croft for a second film, stating that "If there's an audience out there for it, then I would love to".
 In April 2019, Amy Jump was hired to write a script for a possible sequel, with Vikander attached.
 In September 2019, Ben Wheatley, Jump's husband, signed on to direct the sequel, with a planned March 19, 2021 release date, with Warner Bros.
 Pictures dropping out of the project.
 It was announced that filming would start in early 2020 in England.

 According to Geek Vibes Nation, principal photography was scheduled to start in April with filming taking place across several countries including England, South Africa, Finland, and China, and looking to deliver a faithful adaptation of the games' story.
 Due to the COVID-19 pandemic, production was delayed, with filming due to take place in England and South Africa; and the film was removed from the studio's release schedule.

 In January 2021, Misha Green signed to replace Jump and Wheatley respectively as writer and director, with the latter moving on to direct Meg 2: The Trench for Warner Bros.
 Pictures instead.
 The film was going to be released theatrically in the U.S. via Metro-Goldwyn-Mayer’s distribution and marketing joint venture United Artists Releasing, and internationally through Warner Bros.
 Pictures.

 In May 2021, Misha Green confirmed via her official Twitter account that the first draft of the script, with the working title Tomb Raider: Obsidian, had been completed.
 In July of the same year, Vikander told Collider that the sequel was still set to be made, but had not yet been greenlit.
 In September that year, Green responded to a fan question about the status of the film on her Twitter account, indicating that she was still set to direct her own script.

 In July 2022, it was reported that MGM had lost the film rights to the Tomb Raider franchise, after the window in which to give the sequel the green light ran out, culminating in Vikander's departure from the lead role.
 During this time, the rights reverted to its original game companies (Eidos and Crystal Dynamics), which were later acquired by Embracer Group in the third quarter of 2022, prompting a bidding war among other film studios.